Different Strokes in Randomised Strategies: Revisiting Kuhn's Theorem under Finite-Memory Assumptions: Separating classes of strategies

-All strictness results hold in one-player deterministic games with a single state and two actions.
+We now discuss the separation of strategies given in the lattice of Figure~\ref{figure:lattice}, and in particular we consider the strictness of inclusions.
+All separation results hold in one-player deterministic games with a single state and two actions.
 This is one of the simplest possible settings to show that strategy classes are distinct.
 Indeed, in a game with a single state and a single action, the only strategy is to always play the unique action, and therefore all strategy classes collapse into one.
-For the entirety of this section, we let $\game$ denote the game depicted in Figure~\ref{figure:game:mixed<behavioural}, and only consider strategies of $\game$ in the upcoming statements.
+For the entirety of this section, we let $\simpleGame$ denote the game depicted in Figure~\ref{figure:game:mixed:behavioural}, and we provide strategies of $\simpleGame$ to show that strategy classes differ.
+We complement the separating strategies from $\simpleGame$ with problem instances from the literature for which strategies from some class suffice whereas strategies from the compared class do not.

-We illustrate FM strategies witnessing the strictness of inclusions asserted in the lattice of Figure~\ref{figure:lattice} in Figures~\ref{figure:strictness:1} and~\ref{figure:strictness:2}.
+We illustrate FM strategies witnessing non-inclusions asserted in the lattice of Figure~\ref{figure:lattice} in Figures~\ref{figure:strictness:1} and~\ref{figure:strictness:2}.
 The Mealy machines are interpreted as follows.
 Edges that exit memory states read a game state (omitted in these figures due to $s$ being the sole involved game state) and split into edges labelled by an action and a probability of this action being played, e.g., for $c\in \{a, b\}$ and $p\in [0, 1]$, the notation $c\mid p$ indicates that the probability of playing action $c$ in the current memory state is $p$.
 In Figure~\ref{figure:strictness:2}, the edges are further split after the choice of an action for randomised updates.
 The edge labels following this second split represent the probabilities of stochastic updates.
 This second split is omitted whenever an update is deterministic.

+The rest of the section is structured as follows.
+We discuss the strict inclusion of DDD in RDD and show that RDD is not included in DDR in Section~\ref{subsection:pure_different_mixed}.
+Section~\ref{subsection:mixed_different_behavioural} complements the previous Section~\ref{subsection:mixed_included_behavioural} and presents a DRD strategy that has no outcome-equivalent RDD counterpart.
+The strict inclusion of the class DRD in the class of RRD strategies is covered in Section~\ref{subsection:behavioural_different_RRD}.
+Finally, we prove that DDR is not included in RRD in Section~\ref{subsection:DDR_different_RRD}, which implies that DDR is incomparable to the strategy classes RDD, DRD and RRD.